[Complete Code] GUI Calculator in Python using PyQT4

 You can modify the field in the code to understand and enhance the GUI for the calculator.

-You can enhance this calculator by various ways…
+You can enhance this calculator in various ways…

 • Add numeric button so that you can get the values by clicking on the button instead of manually typing in the text area.

-• Add more arithmetic operation such as log, trigonometric function.
+• Add more arithmetic operations such as log, and trigonometric functions.
 Write a separate function for each operation and set one button for each operation.

 Now, this is all for you.
 Get your hands dirty with code and show your skill.
-If you have any question related to GUI Calculator in Python, write in a comment.
+If you have any questions related to GUI Calculator in Python, write in a comment.

 Happy Pythoning!